Ali-Shaha/PyPlot_Interactive_3d/README.md

 ## Examples

-Click the link bellow to see example of gerated html file.
+Click the link bellow to see an example of generated html file.

 - [Sandia flame D][sandiaD]